 Your first step should be to contact your home country’s consulate in Italy.
 They will advise you on the specific steps you need to take, including the preparation of the atto notorio.

 You should plan the do this at least three weeks in advance of your wedding.
-Civil notifications must be posted for two consecutive weeks, including two Sundays, before a wedding can take place.
+Civil notifications must be posted for two consecutive weeks before the wedding, including two Sundays.
 If neither party is an Italian citizen or resident of Italy, you may contact the office to waive this requirement.
-You might be able to expedite your waiting period to as little as a day, depending on the local town hall regulations.
+You might be able to expedite your waiting period to as little as a day, depending on the local town hall regulations.³

 For Catholic weddings specifically, you may have to conform to the rules of your local parish, as well as the parish where you intend to marry.
-Plan to submit all of your religious documents to the local Italian marriage documents no later than seven weeks prior to your wedding date.
-They must be processed at your consulate and with the Bishop.
+It’s best to ask directly when you should submit all of your religious documents.
+Keep in mind that there are many documents you need to obtain, so you will certainly need time.
 Contact your local parish and the parish where you'll marry for specific advice.

-At the wedding, you'll sign your legal marriage license.
+At the wedding, you'll sign your legal marriage licence.
 You will be given an official marriage certificate that's authorised by the mayor in the municipality where you marry.
 After the marriage, you should plan to visit the town hall again to present the marriage certificate.
-There you'll receive an Apostille stamp which verifies the document and contains a translated copy of the certificate into English.
+There you'll receive an Apostille stamp which verifies the document and contains a translated copy of the certificate into English.¹

 You should expect to pay the following fees for your Italian wedding: